L-Theanine for Dogs [Supplement Guide 2024]

 • Treats - Dogs love treats more than anything else.
 That being said, there are certain CBD dog treats out there that can make your dog happy while supplying them with a healthy dose of L-Theanine.

-Our CBD Dog Treats + Stress & Anxiety Relief are a popular product for owners of dogs experiencing stressful situations.
+Our CBD Dog Treats + Stress & Anxiety Relief are a popular product for dog owners experiencing stressful situations.
 We combine 100% natural ingredients and organic superfoods to formulate a yummy treat that your dog will find irresistible.
+With delicious flavors like green apple and peanut butter, our Stress & Anxiety Relief dog treats include additional, calming ingredients and herbs like chamomile to further enhance the anti-anxiety effect of the treats on happier dog.

 CBD is considered to be safe for dogs.
 CBD is all-natural and non-psychoactive, meaning that your dog will not get high from CBD.
 There are generally no serious side effects of CBD for dogs.
-Possible side effects may include dry mouth, lowered blood pressure, and drowsiness.
+Possible side effects older dogs may include dry mouth, lowered blood pressure, and drowsiness.

 If you notice that your dog exhibits behaviors of anxiety and stress, L-Theanine may be a great option for you.
 L-Theanine is well-studied and is known for its anti-anxiety effects, so it is worth a try to see what it can do for your pet.
-You should always make sure that your dog is healthy (see more health guides here), and stress reduction is one way you can ensure that.
+You should always make sure that your dog is healthy (see more health guides here), easing anxiety and stress reduction is one way you can ensure that.

 Reading next